 One of Council's most historically significant parks.
 It has harbour views and some fine plantings in a formal landscape setting.
-This foreshore park is particularly spectacular in spring when the many Jacaranda trees in and around it are in full bloom.
+This foreshore park is particularly spectacular in Spring when the Jacaranda trees in and around McDougall Street are in full bloom.

 Located in McDougall Street, Kirribilli, Milson Park is a 5 minute walk from Milson Point railway station or a 10 min walk along High Street from the High St ferry wharf.
 Limited on-street parking is available in the surrounding streets.

 - Significant cultural heritage plantings including magnificent towering palms, spreading figs and other specimen trees date from 1912.